Paul Stacey: Biography

-Work with Oasis (1999, 2000, 2001-2, 2004-5, 2007-8)
+Work with Oasis (1999–2008)

 Noel Gallagher has described Stacey as having "an incredible ear for guitar sounds" and called him "an amazing guitarist, as well".
 Stacey worked for Oasis in a number of different capacities between 1999 and 2008.
 Originally brought in to engineer Standing on the Shoulder of Giants (2000), he performed a number of other roles as the band suffered line-up issues for the recording of the album, particularly contributing bass guitar work in the absence of the band's bassist Paul McGuigan.
 Stacey played bass on 4 songs - "Who Feels Love?", "Gas Panic!", "I Can See a Liar" and "Roll It Over".
 He also contributed keyboards and lead guitar to "Fuckin' in the Bushes", the guitar solo in "Roll It Over", backwards guitar to "Who Feels Love?" and acoustic guitar to "Where Did It All Go Wrong?".
 Later, at the end of 2000, he co-produced their first live album/video, Familiar to Millions.

-Stacey would return for all subsequent Oasis releases.
-Two years later, Stacey would return to assist significantly on the band's next release, Heathen Chemistry (2002), engineering and contributing keyboards/hammond organ/mellotron to five tracks - "The Hindu Times", "Force of Nature", "Hung in a Bad Place", "Better Man" and "Little by Little".
-On the b-side to the "Little By Little"/"She Is Love" double-A single, Stacey provided guitar and backing vocals to the band's studio-live cover of "My Generation" by The Who, making Stacey one of only a handful of musicians to contribute guest vocals to an Oasis track along with Clint Ponderosa.
+Stacey returned for all subsequent Oasis releases.
+Two years later, Stacey returned to assist significantly on the band's next release, Heathen Chemistry (2002), engineering and contributing keyboards/hammond organ/mellotron to five tracks: "The Hindu Times", "Force of Nature", "Hung in a Bad Place", "Better Man" and "Little by Little".
+On the b-side to the "Little By Little"/"She Is Love" double-A single, Stacey provided guitar and backing vocals to the band's studio-live cover of "My Generation" by the Who, making Stacey one of only a handful of musicians to contribute guest vocals to an Oasis track along with Clint Ponderosa.

 For 2005's Don't Believe the Truth, he mixed "Mucky Fingers" and contributed piano/mellotron on "Let There Be Love".
 Stacey also mixed and played piano on "Let There Be Love" b-side "Sittin' Here in Silence (On My Own)" during these sessions.
 For the recording of Dig Out Your Soul (2008), Stacey was involved in the production, though none of his work was included in the main album.
 Stacey produced/mixed "The Turning (Alt Version #4)", included on special editions of the album, and "Waiting for the Rapture (Alt Version #2)", included on the special edition and a b-side on Japanese copies of single "I'm Outta Time".
 Stacey also produced "These Swollen Hand Blues", included as a b-side on the "Falling Down" single.